 How We Ranked

-Kate Blanc provides a certified organic argan oil but is significantly more processed to eliminate the nutty scent, which is why it ranked near the bottom.
+Kate Blanc provides a certified organic argan oil but is significantly more processed to eliminate the nutty scent, which is why it ranked in the bottom half.
 US Organic Moroccan andVoilaVe Organics ranked in our top 5 for providing very minimalistic organic argan oils.
 ArtNaturals is therapeutic grade argan oil, making it one of the purest products on the market.
 Its eyedropper lid is inconvenient for people who use argan oil regularly, which is why it ranked where it did.

 Argan oil is an excellent moisturizer.
 Research into the uses of argan oil for moisturizing the skin have sometimes focused on post-menopausal women, because the hormonal changes that happen during menopause predispose many women to developing dry skin.